Algebraic Geometry over $C^\infty$-rings: -ringed spaces and -schemes C∞-ringed spaces and C∞-schemes

 In algebraic geometry, if $A$ is an affine scheme and $R$ the ring of regular functions on $A$, then we can recover $A$ as the spectrum of the ring $R$, $A\cong\Spec R$.
-One of the ideas of synthetic differential geometry, as in \cite[\S I]{MoRe2}, is to regard a manifold $M$ as the `spectrum' of the $C^\iy$-ring $C^\iy(M)$ in Example \ref{ag2ex1}.
+One of the ideas of synthetic differential geometry,\I{synthetic differential geometry} as in \cite[\S I]{MoRe2}, is to regard a manifold $X$ as the `spectrum' of the $C^\iy$-ring $C^\iy(X)$ in Example \ref{ag2ex1}.
 So we can try to develop analogues of the tools of scheme theory for smooth manifolds, replacing rings by $C^\iy$-rings throughout.
 This was done by Dubuc \cite{Dubu2,Dubu3}.
 The analogues of the algebraic geometry notions \cite[\S II.2]{Hart} of ringed spaces, locally ringed spaces, and schemes, are called $C^\iy$-ringed spaces, local $C^\iy$-ringed spaces and $C^\iy$-schemes.
-Almost nothing in this section is really new, though we give more detail than our references in places.
+The material of \S\ref{ag46}--\S\ref{ag49} is new.